Yes, Virginia, There Is a Santa Claus. Thank God!

 Santa hadn't actually come.
 Everything was the same.
 Same tree.
 Same presents.
 Same cookies sitting on the same plate.
 I hadn't had the heart to eat Santa's cookies, and I was still waiting for that Christmas miracle.
 We told the children they could unwrap their gifts.

-They kindly complemented one another for the lovely poems and pictures, snowflakes and cards.
-They feigned enthusiasm for the hand-me downs from Good-will.
+They kindly complimented one another for the lovely poems and pictures, snowflakes and cards.
+They feigned enthusiasm for the hand-me-downs from Goodwill.

 The day after Christmas, I was back at work.
-The restrauant remainded busy after the holidays, and I made a pocketful of money.
+The restaurant remained busy after the holidays, and I made a pocketful of money.
 Two more days of better than average tips gave me an idea.

 "Dear Kids, I found this box in the snow just outside the North Pole.
 It must have fallen off of Santa's sleigh.
 Sorry it took so long to get here, but we are still pretty busy at the North Pole.
 Don't forget to be good, because we are always watching.
 Love, the Elves"

 The next morning, it took a little while for the kids to notice the new box under the tree.
 Imagine their surprise upon reading the letter, then finding a boxful of surprises.
 Their excitement was the best present ever.
 For a moment, all of my children, biggest to youngest believed in the magic of Christmas.

 I have since tried to teach all of my children the importance in believing in blessings, and in believing in something greater than ourselves.
 When we can imagine life larger than is seen with the eyes, then we can live truly great lives.

 My children are learning that blessings are real, and that God is real, and we all have the power to manifest our lives exactly as we would have them, without the limitations placed on our lives by those with small, limited imaginations.
 We have in our power to be and do anything we want.